veevo/dev/content/spiritism/about.md

 ---
 title: What is Spiritism?
 description: You heard about Spiritism and would like to know in what it is?
-We will try our best..
+We will try to answer your questions.
 date: "2019-01-01"
 image: "images/contact.jpg"
 topics:
+- spiritism
 - spiritist-centers
 ---